Join TechCrunch for our 3rd Annual Winter Party – TechCrunch

 Where?
 Galvanize, 44 Tehama St., San Francisco, CA 94105

 How?
 Get tickets here for just $85 each.
 There are only a limited number of tickets for this event.
-Tickets will be released in batches, so if you don’t see any availability, stay tuned to TechCrunch for our next release (following us on Facebook or Twitter works great), as they sell out quickly.
+Tickets will be released in batches, so if you don’t see any availability, stay tuned to TechCrunch for our next release, as they sell out quickly.
 TechCrunch parties have a history of being the place you want to meet your future investor, acquirer or co-founder.
-And to top it all off, we’re going to give away some really great door prizes, like TC swag and tickets to Disrupt SF.
+And to top it all off, we’re going to give away some really great door prizes, like TC swag and tickets to Disrupt SF, our flagship event coming in September 2020.

 Hope to see you all there!